Wednesday, September 30, 2009

 The whole silly story is best known for the first panel, page two (also the panel on top of this page).
 Dr. Wertham said this in a caption, "Outside the forbidden pages of deSade, you find draining a girl's blood only in children's comics."
 Like his other choices, he never gave any context to the panels, just used them for their shock value.

 Wertham was not the only anti-comics crusader.
 There had been organized efforts against comic books practically since their inception.
-By the time Seduction was published the public clamor had reached a peak, had even provoked senate hearings.
+By the time Seduction was published the public clamor had reached a peak, and had even provoked senate hearings.
 The Comics Code was an industry attempt to keep comic books on the stands, because there were boycotts going on.
 The illustrations in Seduction, including this crazy "deSade panel," had a lot to do with bringing major changes to an industry.

 Sunday, September 27, 2009